 - Verbal aggression can be a way of bonding: many cultures trade barbs with each other as a way of bonding.
 Tannen, for example, was uncomfortable in Greece, where people spoke to each other with a more confrontative style

-- There are lots of anecdotal evidences and stories
+- There are lots of stories (and anecdotal evidence)

 There are plenty of studies in the book, but also some stories that are less scientifically relevant.

 For example, analysis of plays or myths.
 Or some anecdotal evidence.